 Freedom Rights and Freedom Politics

 Second, I strive to offer new insights into the mechanics of the civil rights movement.
-The struggle in Lowndes County elucidates the movement’s key organizing elements, including recruitment efforts that tapped into the Diaspora of black southerners who migrated north.
-It underscores the breadth of black protest, which extended for beyond voting rights.
+The struggle in Lowndes County elucidates the movement’s key organizing elements, including recruitment efforts that tapped into the Diaspora of Black southerners who migrated north.
+It underscores the breadth of Black protest, which extended far beyond voting rights.
 It draws attention to the special character of grassroots insurgency in the rural South.
 It highlights the outside forces that affected movement activism, especially white resistance and federal involvement.
 It helps explain the demise of movement organizing.
-And it complicates the movement’s standard chronology, partly by underscoring the importance of exploring black protest in the post-Voting Rights Act era.
+And it complicates the movement’s standard chronology, partly by underscoring the importance of exploring Black protest in the post-Voting Rights Act era.
 [From Bloody Lowndes: Civil Rights and Black Power in Alabama’s Black Belt, page 4.]

 * * *